 It is generally accepted that DC string design is driven by contamination more than dielectric properties of the insulators as such.
-CIGRE C4-3 TB518 is providing excellent guidance to determine such parameters.
+CIGRE C4-3 TB518 and IEC 60815-4 are providing guidance to determine such parameters.
 Considered strictly from this angle and disregarding erosion risks possible from excessive compaction of the profile or reduction of hydrophobicity over time, it is possible to have shorter vertical strings, which most likely will be double strings for polymers for safety reasons when single strings are commonly used with toughened glass insulators.
 Other considerations such as clearances to the tower and maintenance crews' protection have also to be included to the design parameters.

-The following example for a V string from a designers desk is made for a contaminated level (ESDD=0,034mg/cm, NSDD=0,044mg/cm CUR=5) estimated at the border line between light and medium (figure 8).
+The following example for a V string from a designers desk is made for a contaminated level $(ESDD=0.034 mg/cm^2, NSDD = 0.044 mg/cm^2 CUR=5)$ estimated at the border line between light and medium (figure 8).